|Delivery Type||Delivery length / details|

 On successful completion of this module students should be able to:

-2. Demonstrate an understanding of the stability of the solutions to a mathematical model.
+2. Calculate the stability of the steady-state solutions to a mathematical model of a biological system.

 Mathematical Biology is an area of interest that is growing rapidly in popularity; with a little knowledge of biology, mathematicians are now able to develop appropriate models of biological phenomena which are also of mathematical interest in their own right.
 Mathematicians who are familiar with rigorous biological modelling have extremely attractive employment prospects in this and related areas such as medicine.